RooVetGit/Roo-Code/.roo/rules/rules.md

     - Before attempting completion, always make sure that any code changes have test coverage
     - Ensure all tests pass before submitting changes
     - The vitest framework is used for testing; the `describe`, `test`, `it`, etc functions are defined by default in `tsconfig.json` and therefore don't need to be imported
-    - Tests must be run from the same directory as the the `package.json` file that specifies `vitest` in `devDependencies`
+    - Tests must be run from the same directory as the `package.json` file that specifies `vitest` in `devDependencies`

 2. Lint Rules: